 Thousands Of Swedes Are Inserting Microchips Under Their Skin

-Technology continues to grow closer and closer to our bodies, from the phones in our pockets to the smart watches on our wrists.
-Now it's getting under some people's skin.
+Technology continues to get closer and closer to our bodies, from the phones in our pockets to the smartwatches on our wrists.
+Now, for some people, it's getting under their skin.

 In Sweden, a country rich with technological advancement, thousands have had microchips inserted into their hands.